hane-smitter/react-loading-indicator/README.md

 </details>

-### An even lighter build
+### Lighter build

-If you desire to include **only** what you need from the package, you can pull specifically the indicator you want:
+This library is fairly small.
+However, you might be aiming at making the bundle size of your project to be as small as possible.<br />
+You can only include a specific loading indicator you want to use:

 ```jsx
 import React from "react";